At 7:30 am on Saturday, April 4, 2015

 Meet outside of Prescott at the Costco parking lot on State Route 69.

 Shorter route (miniMonster): 52 miles with 8,000′ of climbing.
-It will be similar to the 2013 route (shown below) with one change toward the end if a new section of trail is constructed in time.
-This new trail will eliminate the rather heinous 299 climb.
+It will be similar to the 2013 route (shown below) with one change toward the end with a new trail will eliminate the rather heinous 299 climb.
 Anticipated completion times for most riders will be 6-9 hours.

 Here are what the routes and profiles look like for 2014: